SENDIAS - Useful Information

 Doncaster Parents Voice (DPV)

 DPV service is available to support parents socially and emotionally.
-The service is now operating by telephone, email and Facebook.
+The service operates face to face, by telephone, email and via Facebook.
 DPV will be holding 1:1 chats with their current families but this service is also available to any new families.
 They will be holding emotional wellbeing telephone sessions.
 Times and dates will vary so please check the DPV website for further information or join them via their Facebook page.

 Navigate - Emotional Support for Parents